 Manual grinders are almost completely mess-free and the JavaMill is no exception.
 Everything is self-contained while in use and the grinds conveniently collect in a container at the base.
 We have had an episode or two where, not paying attention, the base worked its way off while grinding was in process, spilling grounds all over the floor and our feet.
 Over many years of use, the fit of the base can loosen and bit, but nothing substantial that we are worried about or would cause us to not recommend this product.
 Just pay attention to where your hands are while grinding so as not to dislodge anything.

 The JavaMill is lightweight, compact, and durable.
 It's ideal for car camping and traveling.
 Whether you want to hit the road for a weekend or months at a time, this little device will allow you the flexibility to keep your beans fresh longer and only grind what you need when you're ready for it.
 We have used this grinder all over the world in all manner of outdoor and foreign adventures and have been pleased the entire journey.

-The JavaMill retails for $30 and we've most certainly gotten our monies worth.
+We've most certainly gotten our money's worth with this product.
 When you consider the quality of the grinds it produces and the fact that fancy home electric grinders can cost hundreds (and over a thousand for many of the models you see at your local cafe), this is a major deal.

 We highly recommend the GSI JavaMill if you value having freshly ground coffee no matter where your next adventure takes you.